 Identify and develop new services defined as appropriate for ambulatory surgery centers.

-Foster positive public relations.
+Foster positive public relations, marketing, and planning.

-Develop, evaluate and promote implementation of a continuous quality improvement program.
+Develop, evaluate, and promote implementation of a continuous quality improvement program.

 Administer the infection control program and medical staff review of the quality improvement program.